Ergodic maps and the cohomology of nilpotent Lie groups: Quasi-isometries and cohomology

 \end{cor} \begin{proof} Let $\lambda \in \wedge^n \mathfrak{g}$ be the positively oriented unit $n$--vector.
 Assume $\theta=1$ in Lemma \ref{lem:VolumeControl}, the other case is analogous.
 Then

 so $\overline{\psi^*}(\omega)\ne 0$, and \eqref{eqn:WantedEquation} follows because $G$ is $n$-dimensional too. \end{proof}

-Before proving Lemma~\ref{lem:VolumeControl}, we recall some facts about the degree of a map and the area formula, which can be found in, for instance, \cite[Section IV]{MappingDegreeTheory}, and \cite{Federer1996GeometricTheory}, respectively.
+Before proving Lemma~\ref{lem:VolumeControl}, we recall some facts about the degree of a map and the area formula {which can for instance be found in} \cite[Section IV]{MappingDegreeTheory}, and \cite{Federer1996GeometricTheory}, respectively.
 We fix two simply connected nilpotent Lie groups $G$ and $H$ of the same topological dimension, and equip them with Riemannian metrics and orientations.
 We recall that a map $f\from X\to Y$ between topological spaces is \textit{proper} if $f^{-1}(y)$ is compact for every $y\in Y$.

 Let $U\subset G$ be an open set with closure $\overline{U}$, let $f\from \overline{U}\subset G\to H$ be a continuous function, and $h\in H$.
 We say that $(f,U,h)$ is \textit{admissible} if $f$ is proper, and $h\not \in f(\partial U)$.
 If in addition $f$ is smooth, and $h$ is a regular value for $f$, we define